Jorge-dgar/CANADA/README.md

 # CANADA
-This Website is about an imaginary official information about a country, I choosed Canada, done for class.
+This Website is about an imaginary official country website, I choosed Canada, done for class.
 Using HTML, CSS and JavaScript.